zama-ai/concrete-ml/docs/advanced-topics/compilation.md

 The result of this single step of the compilation pipeline allows to:

 - execute the op-graph, which includes TLUs, on clear non-encrypted data.
 This is, of course, not secure, but is much faster than executing in FHE.
-This mode is useful for debugging.
-This is called the Virtual Library.
+This mode is useful for debugging, i.e. to find the appropriate hyper-parameters.
+This mode is called the Virtual Library.
 - verify the maximum bit-width of the op-graph, to determine FHE compatibility, without actually compiling the circuit to machine code.

-Enabling _Virtual Library_ execution requires the definition of a compilation `Configuration`.
+Enabling Virtual Library execution requires the definition of a compilation `Configuration`.
 As simulation does not execute in FHE, this can be considered _unsafe_:

 <!--pytest-codeblocks:skip-->